renpy/renpy/sphinx/source/config.rst

     If not None, a transition to use when the image is changed by a say statement with image attributes.

+.. var:: config.say_attribute_transition_callback = ...

+    This is a function that return a transition to apply and a layer to apply it on

+    This should be a function that takes two arguments, the image tag being shown, and a `mode` parameter that is one of:

+    * "permanent", for permanent attribute change (one that lasts longer than the current say statement).
+    * "temporary", for a temporary attribute change (one that is restored at the end of the current say statement).
+    * "restore", for when a temporary change is being restored.

+    This should return a 2-component tuple, consiting of:

+    * The transition to use, or None if no transition should occur.
+    * The layer the transition should be on, either a string or None.
+This is almost always None.

+    The default implementation of this returns (config.say_attribute_transition, config.say_attribute_transition_layer).

 .. var:: config.say_attribute_transition_layer = None

     If not None, this must be a string giving the name of a layer.
 (Almost always